p4nujr/PasswordGenerator/README.md

 ## PasswordGenerator by p4nujr
 **Generate random and secure passwords:**
 Passwords are a real security threat.
 A recent report reveals that more than 80% of vulnerabilities related to hacker attacks are due to weak or stolen passwords.
 So if you want to protect your personal information and assets, creating strong passwords is a great first step.
 This is where PasswordGenerator comes into play.
-Uncrackable passwords are complex and include various types of characters (numbers, letters, and symbols).
-Employing unique passwords for each website or application also serves as a defense against black hat hacker attacks.

 ## Installation
 ```